Arsh910/Ecoos3/Readme.md

 > The sender's percentage under **Unfinished transfers** is the last progress the receiver
 > reported, so it can trail the receiver's by a few seconds of transfer.
 It catches up as soon
 > as you reconnect, and resuming always goes by what the receiver actually has.

+## When the connection drops

+Staying in a room is enough — if the connection to the signalling server drops, ecoos3 retries on its own, and there's nothing to click.
+A banner at the top of the page says where things
+stand:

+- **Reconnecting** — the drop just happened and is being retried.
+Short blips clear by themselves and you'll rarely see more than this
+- **Disconnected** — still out of reach after a couple of minutes.
+Retries carry on, spaced further apart.
+Refreshing the page is safe
+- **Failed** — out of reach for six minutes, so retrying stops.
+Connect using a new room and resume from **Unfinished transfers**

+Your progress is kept throughout, so a reconnect never costs you what has already transferred.
+Remember that files move directly between browsers: once a transfer is running, the signalling server is only needed again if the two of you have to find each other afresh.

 ## Browser support